 For a copy of the Mentorship Brochure click here.

-The next Mentorship Program is scheduled to begin on Monday, September 18, 2017 and we will be accepting
+The next Mentorship Program is scheduled to begin September 17, 2018 and we are accepting

-completed application forms until Friday, August 25, 2017.
+completed application forms.
 If you have submitted an application form,

-you will be contacted in August by email with dates and times for Information Sessions.
+you will be contacted by email with dates and times for Information Sessions.

 All new applicants must attend an Information Session in order to be considered